Longest City Names

 Thailand's capital city is the well-known and popular tourist destination of Bangkok, but most people don't know that Bangkok's full ceremonial name is in fact Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Yuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit – quite a mouthful!
 Fortunately, visitors certainly aren't expected to use the city's full name (nor do its residents), but it can still boast having the longest city name in the world according to the Guinness Book of World Records.

 While not quite big enough to be considered a city, the Welsh town of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch deserves a special mention at a whopping 58 characters long.
 It does get shortened, but only to a still-impressive Llanfairpwllgwyngyll.
+The full-length name of the Welsh town roughly translates to "St Mary's Church in the Hollow of the White Hazel near a Rapid Whirlpool and the Church of St. Tysilio near the Red Cave."
 Other honorable mentions include the longest-named town in Europe, Azpilicuetagaraycosaroyarenberecolarrea in Spain, Äteritsiputeritsipuolilautatsijänkä, Finland and Muckanaghederdauhaulia in County Galway, Ireland.

 Luckily, many of these cities and towns do have shortened, simplified versions of their full names.